 Is there a limit to the number of roommates or housemates I

 Yes.
-The City of Syracuse Property Code limits the number of unrelated individuals who can live in a house.
-In the area surrounding campus, generally no more than five unrelated individuals can live in a house.
-There are exceptions to this rule, so it may be useful to contact the City of Troy Code Enforcement Division to check on how many individuals can live in an apartment that you are considering renting.
-You can contact them at 518-270-4584 or Code Enforcement.
+The City of Troy Property Code limits the number of unrelated individuals who can live in a house.
 Before you sign a lease, you can have it reviewed for free by Student Legal Services.
-Attorneys at Student Legal Services offer free advice and consultation on all legal problems and representation for certain legal problems.
-Consultation hours in the Student Union, Room 3511 are Mondays and Wednesdays: 3:30 – 4:30pm for walk ins, and 4:30 – 5:30 by appointment.
+Attorneys at Student Legal Services offer free advice and consultation on most legal problems and representation for certain legal problems.
+Consultation hours in the Student Union, Room 3511 are Mondays and Wednesdays: 3:30 - 4:30 pm for walk-ins, and 4:30 - 5:30 pm by appointment.
 Call 518-272-6565 for an appointment.